 "Core IEL faculty" are assigned 100% of a full normal weekly workload in each quarter during the regular college year, and 75% of a full normal weekly workload during summer quarter.
 Faculty in this category are paid according to the full-time salary schedule as set forth in Appendix A and Appendix H.6 of this Agreement.
 Summer quarter is not a supplemental quarter for Core Faculty.
 Assignments in excess of a 100% load during the regular college year or in excess of a 75% load in summer shall be paid according to the part-time schedule.

-"Temporary Full-time IEL faculty" are those who are assigned 100% of a full normal weekly workload in an IEL program for a minimum of ten (10) weeks in a quarter during the regular college year, or for a shorter period when the assignment equals that of a full quarterly load.
+"Temporary Full-time IEL faculty" are those non-Core faculty who are assigned 100% of a full normal weekly workload in an IEL program for a minimum of ten (10) weeks in a quarter during the regular college year, or for a shorter period when the assignment equals that of a full quarterly load.
 Faculty in this category use the full-time salary schedule in Appendix A, and are paid in accordance with Appendix H.6

 "Pro-rata part-time IEL faculty" are those who are assigned 76% to 99% of the normal weekly workload in an IEL program for a minimum of eight (8) weeks or the equivalent of eight weeks in a quarter during the regular college year or a period equal to a minimum of eight weeks during Summer quarter.
 Faculty in this category are paid according to the full-time salary schedule prorated at the percentage of a full-time load they are assigned.